 - Concrete sand

-This sand is obviously used for brick work.
-The finest modulus of this sand should be 1.2 to 1.5 and should not contain more than 4% silt.
+This sand is obviously used for brickwork.
+The Fineness Modulus of this sand should be 1.2 to 1.5 and should not contain more than 4% silt.

-Obviously it is used for plastering work.
-The finest modulus should not be more than 1.5 and silt content should not be more than 4% in this type of sand.
+Obviously, it is used for plastering work.
+The fineness modulus should not be more than 1.5 and silt content should not be more than 4% in this type of sand.

-For concreting purpose we generally use coarse sand.
-The finest modulus of this sand should be 2.5 to 3.5 and it should not contain more than 4% silt.
+For the concreting purpose, we generally use coarse sand.
+The fineness modulus of this sand should be 2.5 to 3.5 and it should not contain more than 4% silt.

-Based on the grain size of the sand it can be classified as following –
+Based on the grain size of the sand it can be classified as follows –

 Very Fine Sand

 If the grain size of the sand between 0.0625 mm to 0.125 mm then it is called very fine sand.